-Nagala noticed the dumbfounded expression on Adama's face, "I meant the old Pegasus and Columbia."
+Nagala noticed the puzzled expression on Adama's face, "I meant the old Pegasus and Columbia."

 'What the frak is he talking about?
 Those decommissioned ships are flying coffins!'
 Adama thought.

 Nagala watched the Commander change color once again.
-"I know Commander, they are old birds, but once refitted, they will be more than capable for the mission."
+"I know Commander, they are old birds, but once refitted, they will be more than capable for the mission ahead."

-"I'm not certain about that, sir.
-The Galactica is in bad shape, but the Pegasus for instance has been decommissioned ten years ago.
-There is no way that ship can fly after only two months of repairs."
+"I'm not sure about that, sir.
+The Galactica is in bad shape, but the Pegasus, for instance, was decommissioned ten years ago.
+There is no way the ship can fly after only two months of repairs."